AdamEXu/hacksv/public/docs/AffiliateLinks.md

 This site contains affiliate links, which means we may earn a small commission if you make a purchase through these links.

 This doesn't affect your price at all.
 You'll pay the same amount whether you use our link or go directly to the site.
-We only recommend products and services we genuinely believe in.

-That said, if you'd prefer not to use affiliate links, feel free to navigate directly to any site mentioned.
+If you'd prefer not to use affiliate links, feel free to navigate directly to any site mentioned.

 ## Stuff we had at Scrapyard